venancioromero/java-timer-library/README.md

 ## Optional

-You can set another thresholds, remember that are in microseconds.
+You can set another thresholds, remember that are miliseconds.

 ```java